+Kenneth Troske

-James P. Ziliak Ana Maria Herrera Carlos Lamarche Jennifer Hart Jeannie Graves jziliak@uky.edu amherrera@uky.edu clamarche@uky.edu jennifer.hart@uky.edu jeannie.graves@uky.edu
+Ana Maria Herrera

+Steven Lugauer

+Karen McCann

+Jeannie Graves

+ktroske@uky.edu

+amherrera@uky.edu

+steven.lugauer@uky.edu

+karen.mccann@uky.edu

+jeannie.graves@uky.edu

 Preface

 This handbook describes the doctoral program in Economics at the University of Kentucky.
 It provides a summary of some of the policies and procedures that are relevant to Economics students.
 This handbook is regularly updated.
 Our goal is to provide each student in the department with the best opportunity for success in graduate school and professional careers.
 We welcome suggestions about how the handbook can be more useful.